Study in USA

 Here’s a structured approach to help you get ready:

-Some call it GMAT maths, but I would rather say it is GMAT Quant.
-GMAT calls its quant section Quantitative Reasoning.
-It is a great amalgam of maths and reasoning-based questions.
-Previously there were 31 questions to be asked and done in 62 minutes but from now there will be 21 questions in the GMAT Quant section to be done in 45 minutes.
+Previously, there were 31 questions to be asked and done in 62 minutes, but from now there will be 21 questions in the GMAT Quant section to be done in 45 minutes.
 But you should plan to complete it in less than 40 minutes.

-GMAT Quant section covers the following basic math concepts:
+The GMAT Quant section covers the following basic math concepts:

-GMAT Quant section contains two types of problems: Problem-solving and Data Sufficiency.
-You need to relearn the quant skills learned up to high school.
+The GMAT Quant section contains two types of problems: Problem-solving and Data Sufficiency.
+You need to relearn the quantitative skills learned up to high school.
 The GMAT Quant section will contain 21 questions in 45 minutes.
-It is an adaptive test.
-If your answer is correct, then the next question is of higher difficulty, and for an incorrect answer, the effect is the opposite.
-The GMAT quant section analyzes your ability to problem solve rather than your knowledge of math.

-GMAT Quantitative Section will now contain 21 questions that you must solve in 45 minutes.
+The GMAT Quantitative Section will now contain 21 questions that you must solve in 45 minutes.
 The Quantitative Reasoning section of the GMAT exam assesses the following skills:

 Ability to interpret graphic data

-Ability to solve quantitative problems, and reason mathematically.
+Ability to solve quantitative problems and reason mathematically.

 The Quantitative section of the GMAT test includes two types of questions:

-1. Problem-Solving: Questions generally come from Geometry, Elementary Algebra, Arithmetic, Ratio Proportions etc. It measures your ability to use logic and analytical reasoning and you need to solve the problem and choose the correct choice among the five choices.
+It measures your ability to use logic and analytical reasoning, and you need to solve the problem and choose the correct choice among the five choices.

 Sample Question:

-Samuel drives for 80 miles on local roads at 20 mph, and 360 miles on the highway at 60 mph, what is the average speed of the entire trip?
+Samuel drives for 80 miles on local roads at 20 mph and 360 miles on the highway at 60 mph.
+What is the average speed of the entire trip?

 A. 36 mph